ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 > “One big problem with the above modules, at least in this naïve form, is that even a modest number of 5x5 convolutions can be prohibitively expensive on top of a convolutional layer with a large number of filters.
 >
 > This leads to the second idea of the proposed architecture: judiciously applying dimension reductions and projections wherever the computational requirements would increase too much otherwise.
-This is based on the success of embeddings: even low dimensional embeddings might contain a lot of information about a relatively large image patch… That is, 1 x 1 convolutions are used to compute reductions before the expensive 3 x 3 and 5 x 5 convolutions.
+This is based on the success of embeddings: even low dimensional embeddings might contain a lot of information about a relatively large image patch...
+That is, 1 x 1 convolutions are used to compute reductions before the expensive 3 x 3 and 5 x 5 convolutions.
 Besides being used as reductions, they also include the use of rectified linear activation which makes them dual-purpose.”

 One interesting perspective regarding 1 x 1 convolution comes from Yann LeCun “In Convolutional Nets, there is no such thing as “fully-connected layers”.
 There are only convolution layers with 1x1 convolution kernels and a full connection table.”